 true.
 This avoids the user trying to edit text that will get automatically overwritten when AutoFetch next runs.

 Including the first setting of the process, when does AutoFetch run on a note and alter its $Text:

 - on document load, all existing AutoFetches run once.

 - on (HTML-type) Export, all existing AutoFetches run once to refresh the exported content.

 - while the document is open, no more than once every 5 minutes as part of the general agent & rules cycle.
 The time to the next cycle is shown in the circular 'Network' display on the the Agents & Rules tab of the Tinderbox Inspector.

 For deeper, more complex, be aware of the experimental attribute $RawData, which holds existing raw data (not post-processed) should the next planned fetch fail.

 Post-processing AutoFetched data

 It is possible to process imported data, before it is added to the note's $Text.
-This is done by setting valid action code in the same note's $AutoFetchCommand.
-The function is described separately in AutoFetch commands.
+This is done by setting valid action code in the same note's $AutoFetchCommand, whose operation is described separately in AutoFetch commands.